mamnuya/English-to-Java/README.md

 Program that translates code instructions written in U.S. English into java code to run.
 The written instructions follow particular syntax and rules.

+See examples of wirrten English instructions in files with .txt extension.

 Rules for written English instructions (Case Sensitive) :

 PRINTING